bonnici/node-module-factory/README.md

 node-module-factory
 ===================

-Demonstration of a factory for node modules
+Example of a simplified module factory that supports automatic updates when files are added or modified.